nsamardzic13/door-2-door/README.md

 * SetupRDSObject
   * Script executing .sql queries.
 Creating schemas, tables and stored procedures in RDS Postgres.

-Execpt 00-DataCheck, other script are a "one-time deal".
-They are just being executed one time to create desired environment and database structure needed to complete the challenge.
+Except 00-DataCheck, other script are a "one-time deal".
+They are just being executed one time to create desired environment and database structure needed for this challenge.

 ## Deploying the Solution